 Discussion

 A 14B CTS or Ack frame sent at 54 Mbps in an 11a/g OFDM format takes just one OFDM symbol, before PHY format discrimination for certain frame format/subformats combinations can complete.
 This case is always distinguished by a 6 Mbps LSIG and a short Length field.
-However, the HE RX procedure does not account for this case.
+However, the HE RX procedure does not clearly account for this case.

 For HE, after the LSIG we have: